ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 to follow the tutorial moving forward, not just the OCaml Playground tool.

-For these examples, we're going to use module called `Graphics`, which can be installed with `opam install graphics`, and the `ocamlfind` program that installed with `opam install ocamlfind`.
+For these examples, we're going to use module called `Graphics`, which can be installed with `opam install graphics`, and the `ocamlfind` program that is installed with `opam install ocamlfind`.
 The `Graphics` module is a very simple cross-platform graphics system which was once part of OCaml itself.
 Now it's available separately through opam.